-Wednesday, August 3, 6PM
+Wednesday, August 2, 6PM

 ENTRIES: Refer to Livestock Entry Rules at the beginning of Department 4.
 You may also mail your entry to the Fair Office.
 Send it Attn: Equine Superintendent.
-Online entry closes July 22.
-Mail-in entries must also be received by Friday, July 22, 2022.
-If Division has under 3 participants Divisions will be combined.
+Online entry closes August 1.
+If Division has under 3 participants divisions will be combined.